People with a learning disability often have poorer physical and mental health than other people. This does not need to be the case.

 - putting an appointment at the beginning or end of the day, if you find it hard to be in a busy waiting room

-The reasonable adjustments you need should be written down in a health profile or health action plan that the GP or nurse can use.
+The reasonable adjustments you need should be written down in a health profile or health action plan that the doctor or nurse can use.

 Do you have to have an annual health check?

-Is the annual health check the same as the NHS Health Check?
+Is it the same as the NHS Health Check?